gowrimanoharir/BAMAZON/README.md

-# BAMAZON - NODE CLI/MySQL application with below functionalities
+# BAMAZON - NODE CLI/MySQL application with below categories

 1. Customer app that allows the customers to buy products